MentorInTech/MIT_frontend/README.md

 Once you have done so, you should automatically get linting advices every time you saved a file.
 These style guide comes from the `.eslintrc` and `.stylelintrc` files in the repository, and will be the same for every one.

+### Setting up for Sublime Text 3

+We will use Sublime's Package Control to install the required packages:

+1. Make sure you have a local nvm setup
+  - Open a terminal and type `nvm --version` - you should see a version number printed
+  - If not, follow the [installation guide](https://github.com/creationix/nvm#install-script) to install nvm
+2. Open Sublime Text > Preferences > Package Control > Install Package
+3. Search for `SublimeLinter` and select it
+4. Repeat step 2 for `SublimeLinter-eslint` and `SublimeLinter-stylelint`
+5. Restart Sublime Text - you should begin to see linting suggestions inline